msavin/SteveJobs/README.md

  - Failed jobs are retried on server restart
  - No third party dependencies

-**The upcoming 3.0 will come with repeating jobs and more.** In the meantime, the current version can help you run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
+**The new 3.0 features repeating jobs and more improvements.** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
 To get started, check out the Quick Start below, take a look at the <a href="https://github.com/msavin/SteveJobs/wiki">**documentation**</a>, and/or try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.

 ## Developer Friendly UI and API